-4 Reasons why internal brand engagement is so important for your business
+4 reasons why internal brand engagement is important for your business

 You’ll struggle to build a strong external brand if your employees aren’t engaged first.
 Here are four reasons why internal engagement is so important for ambitious brands.

 When you see an advert from a strong brand like Apple or Nike, you know what company it’s for before their products even appear on the screen.
 Everything about the ad – its style, tone, and composition – is unmistakably them.
 But iconic brands don’t achieve that level of recognition by chance.
 The secret to their success: internal brand engagement.

 Internal brand engagement is the attachment your internal stakeholders (like employees, managers, and board) have to your brand.
 Companies will struggle to present a consistent brand to their customers and the wider market if they can’t engage their employees and internal team with the brand first.

 1. Every team member takes part in shaping the brand

 Every frontline team member shapes how people outside the company view your brand – whether they realize it or not.
 Even small departures from your established brand style guide or messaging can dilute the brand and make it less recognizable to your current and potential customers.
 Internal brand engagement helps every department become familiar with your brand and understand how they represent it in their individual role.

 For example, each interaction customers have with your company affects their impression of your brand.
 That includes every online touchpoint, such as adverts and social media posts, but also every time they speak to a sales rep or member of your support team.

 Companies go through different brand engagement levels.
 As their brand matures, so does the team’s understanding of the brand and how they contribute to it:

 - Low engagement – your brand is thought of as a marketing project.
 Other teams don’t get involved with anything related to the brand.